Eshita-Yalawatti/Hackathon_1-Bustracker/README.md

 # Hackathon_1-Bustracker
 This website is all about tracking a bus through its live location.
-Users can login and access the live loaction of the bus they wish to aboard.
+Users can login and access the live location of the bus they wish to aboard.

 Navigation:
-The first page is for login/signup. (the login credentials set for now are email:eshita and password:eshita123) The first page also has login for admin. (the login credentials set for now are username:admin and password:admin) Here the interfaces get changed for admin and user.
-The display of live location tracking will be same for user interface and admin interface.
+The first page is for login/signup. (the login credentials set for now are email:eshita and password:eshita123) The first page also has login for admin. (the login credentials set for now are username:admin and password:admin) The display of live location tracking will be same for user interface and admin interface.
+Here the interface gets changed for admin and user.
-But the profile popup changes.
-User get to change their desired bus stop.
+The profile popup changes.
+User gets to change their desired bus stop.
 Admin can inform the users about any delays/ updates in the form of notifications.